What kind of an institution is the Tokyo National Museum?

 Mondays (if Monday is a holiday, the Museum will be open on that Monday and closed the following day); Year-end holidays: December 26, 2022–January 1, 2023; February 7, 2023.

 *Please note that, due to the circumstances, days, hours, and galleries to be opened is subject to change without notice.

+* Entry to most special exhibitions requires a package ticket that is priced separately.
 Fees for special exhibitions are indicated in the page of each exhibition.
-Please refer to the Special Exhibiton page.
+Please refer to the Special Exhibiton

 Wheelchairs are available free of charge, please refer to the Museum staff for further information.
 Please refer to the Accessibility Information page for more information.